RareSkills/blog/staking-algorithm/staking-algorithm.md

-# The staking algorithm of Sushiswap MasterChef and Synthetix
+# The staking algorithm of SushiSwap MasterChef and Synthetix

 The MasterChef and Synthetix staking algorithms distribute a fixed reward pool among stakers according to their time-weighted contributions to a pool.
 To save on gas, the algorithms use a cumulative counter of token-level reward and defer the reward distribution.